 That carried me through the deadliest storm of all.

-The Humane Leadership Conference community is committed to seeing ourselves and others, committed to the truth and strength of us, focused on discovering, testing and refining the practices that help unfold and unbend the greatest number of people possible in the direction of their highest and purest values.
+The Humane Leadership community is committed to seeing ourselves and others, committed to the truth and strength of us, focused on discovering, testing and refining the practices that help unfold and unbend the greatest number of people possible in the direction of their highest and purest values.

 Beautiful, lofty ideals, yes.